 - For those that want to maximize their time, this affordable group tour visits multiple sites.
 They include Teotihuacan, Tlatelolco, the Shrine of Guadalupe, and finishes with a tequila tasting.

 - Adventurous travelers will want to book this local Teotihuacan tour which starts with a bicycle ride through the surrounding area.
 Stops include an obsidian workshop and a place to taste pulque and tuna (cactus fruit) products.

 If starting with a hot air balloon flight over Teotihuacan sounds exhilarating, then these are the tours for you.

-All of these tours start early so that you can watch the sunrise over the pyramids.
-As a result, they also include transportation from central points within Mexico City.
+All of these tours start early so that you can watch the sun as it rises over the pyramids.
+As a result, they also include transportation from Mexico City.

 Here are my top picks for a Teotihuacan balloon tour.

 - If you want to visit other unique places, book this tour which includes the hot air balloon ride and an optional bike or walking/driving tour afterward.
 You’ll visit an obsidian workshop and a family-run specialty foods shop (tastings included!)
 The tour also includes transportation, breakfast, and lunch.